 The story of the Fiddler is from Binham on the North-Norfolk coast.
 There was supposed to be an underground tunnel leading from Binham to Little Walsingham and a fiddler is said to have decided to trace it through the countryside by walking along it playing his fiddle while others on the ground above could follow him by the sound of his music.
 He took his dog along with him for company and, at a place now known as Fiddler’s Hill, the music stopped.
 The fiddler’s dog reappeared from the tunnel, shaking with fear and the fiddler was never seen again.

 To stay with dog stories, I have to relate the story of Norfolk’s very own Black Shuck.
 Shuck is a huge dog, as black as night and with just one great big red eye!
 He roams the coast on stormy nights, howling along with the wind.
-A fearful sight if you should see him, not only because he is quite a sight, but, because those who do see him are doomed to die within the year!
-(This story was thought to have been perpetuated to frighten the militia away from the coast, to enable smugglers to work without interruption!)
+A fearful sight if you should see him, not only because of his ghastly appearance, but, because those who do see him are doomed to die within the year!
+This story was thought to have been perpetuated to frighten the militia away from the coast, to enable smugglers to work without interruption.

 To finish, a much less awful haunting for those who experience it is a smell rather than a sighting which manifests at Thorpe.
 It is said that a maid was hanged for stealing from Thorpe Hall and her perfume wafts along the road below the Church on Hangings Hill.

 If this small selection of stories from Norfolk, has inspired you to find out more, or even visit, do contact me and I will be very happy to help you to find accommodation fit for a ghost-hunter.
-I cannot guarantee that you will find anything, but if you want to stay for a night in a haunted house, take a night-time tour of a Medieval Castle, or search for some spirits in an ancient Inn, I’m sure I can arrange something!
+I cannot guarantee that you will find anything, but if you want to stay for a night in a haunted house, take a night-time tour of a Medieval Castle, or search for some spirits in an ancient Inn, I can arrange just the thing – get in touch!